2nd Foreign Parachute Regiment: 2008–2015

-The regiment served in Afghanistan with the International Security Assistance Force sending Operational Mentoring and Liaison Teams in 2008 and 2012: GTIA (Altor in 2010) and SGTIA (Ba cum in 2011) as part of Brigade La Fayette (Operation Pamir).
-Two Legionnaires, Pole Konrad Rygiel and Slovakian Robert Hutnikwere, killed in action.
+The regiment served in Afghanistan with the International Security Assistance Force sending OMLTs in 2008 and 2012: GTIA (Altor in 2010) and SGTIA (Ba cum in 2011) as part of Brigade La Fayette (Operation Pamir).
+Three Legionnaires, Nepali Kisan Thapa, Pole Konrad Rygiel and Slovakian Robert Hutnik were killed in action.

 There were structural changes from 2010.
 In January 2011, a defense base in Calvi was created.
 Colonel Plessy was the first commandant of the designated defense base, while being the regimental commander of the 2e REP.

-2e REP continued to be deployed on short duration missions in Djibouti (until the departure of the 13th Demi-Brigade of Foreign Legion in 2011), to Gabon, then New Caledonia, and as of 2012, in the United Arab Emirates as a deployed Legion infantry company of the 13e DBLE, alternating with legion infantry units from metropolitan France.
+2e REP continued to be deployed on short duration missions: in Djibouti until the departure of the 13th Demi-Brigade of Foreign Legion in 2011; to Gabon; to New Caledonia; and as of 2012, in the United Arab Emirates as a deployed company of the 13e DBLE, alternating with Legion infantry units from metropolitan France.